wolpert/svarm/README.md

 ## Design Doc

 The project is a work-in-progress.
-For details, see [the design](./docs/Design.md)
+For details, see [the design](./docs/Design.md).

+The control plane itself is designed to be usable for large-scale node management.
+Details can be found in [this doc](./docs/Control.md).

 ***